Dues and Frequently Asked Questions

 Please note that the association parks are private property, and all homeowners that are adjacent to any of the parks are not permitted to "extend their property line" into the parks.
 It has come to the attention of the Board that some homeowners have extended their back property lines into the parks.
 Any "personal property" such as firewood, lights, walkway materials, or any play structures that have been built into the park forest land must be removed immediately.
 Further, no bridges, homemade or otherwise, are allowed to be built over the Travis Drain that runs through the subdivision and parks.
 We have had incidents of unknown parties chopping down park trees to build such bridges.
 This is not allowed in the parks, or is allowed by the Wayne County Drain Commission who has purview over the Travis Drain.
 The parks belong to everyone in the subdivision, and everyone in the subdivision has the right to enjoy the benefits of all park property.

-• The Association does not have any jurisdiction over property updates, such as updating fences or updates to your home.
+The Association does not have any jurisdiction over property updates, such as updating fences, replacing roofs, adding EV Chargers, or any other updates to your home.
 If the Township requests something from the Association with regards to their permitting processes, make a request via the "Contact Us" form in the website, or send an email directly to the Association at cantonchha@gmail.com requesting the type of letter you need, and including your name and address.